Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Right when you enter Barrel's Maze in the Pumpkin Patch, follow the right side of the area until you find a rock that can be broken.
 The entrance to Hidden Place 8 is behind this rock.

-Defeating all the enemies will earn you a Halloween Ghost figurine.
+Defeating all the enemies will earn you a **Halloween Ghost figurine**.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248725.png">